-Recording clients should use the ${\tt XRecordFreeData}$ function to free the ${\tt XRecordInterceptData}$ structure.
+Recording clients should use the XRecordFreeData function to free the XRecordInterceptData structure.

-'''

-Status XRecordEnableContext( display, context, callback, closure);

-'''

-context Specifies the record context to enable.

-callback Specifies the function to be called for each protocol element received.

-closure Specifies data passed to callback.
+- Status XRecordEnableContext(display, context, callback, closure); - display Specifies the connection to the X server. - context Specifies the record context to enable. - callback Specifies the function to be called for each protocol element received. - closure Specifies data passed to callback.